MADANA-IO/madana-apiclient-go/docs/JsonEnclaveRunRequest.md

 NewJsonEnclaveRunRequestWithDefaults instantiates a new JsonEnclaveRunRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetWireguardPublicKey

+`func (o *JsonEnclaveRunRequest) GetWireguardPublicKey() string`

+GetWireguardPublicKey returns the WireguardPublicKey field if non-nil, zero value otherwise.

+### GetWireguardPublicKeyOk

+`func (o *JsonEnclaveRunRequest) GetWireguardPublicKeyOk() (*string, bool)`

+GetWireguardPublicKeyOk returns a tuple with the WireguardPublicKey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWireguardPublicKey

+`func (o *JsonEnclaveRunRequest) SetWireguardPublicKey(v string)`

+SetWireguardPublicKey sets WireguardPublicKey field to given value.

+### HasWireguardPublicKey

+`func (o *JsonEnclaveRunRequest) HasWireguardPublicKey() bool`

+HasWireguardPublicKey returns a boolean if a field has been set.

 ### GetPorts